 Bizarre Love Triangle @ Maxim’s – Monthly gay party in Paris attracting a trendy hipster crowd and many sexually-fluid members of the LGBT community.
 A chance to party the night away in at Maxim’s often named one of the most famous restaurants in the world.
 The red Art Nouveau interior decor is serving iconic 1920’s French bohemian vibes where anything and everything is possible.

 La Boîte à Frissons @ Tango – Not your usual club event but a fun ballroom / gay dancing event being held for over 30 years.
 Lesbian and gays welcome with no VIPS or attitude.
 Fem boys, butch girls, straight supporters -everyone is welcome here.
 A wide range of music, plenty of couples and a friendly atmosphere to chat, have fun and dance!

 Fluid Parties – Organised by gay DJ Jon Dixon in different locations around Paris every month or so.
 Mixed / older crowds with beards and not a shirt in sight.

-La Nuit Des Follivores / Crazyvores + – Insanely popular dance events held around Paris, and now in different Europe locations.
-There usually is one each weekend at either Who’s, Gibus Club or Bataclan.
-Lines can be extremely long, but once inside it is packed with young guys enjoying a mix of French and international music.
+La Nuit Des Follivores / Crazyvores + – Insanely popular dance events held around Paris and now in different European locations.
+There usually is one each weekend at either Who’s, Gibus Club, or Bataclan.
+Lines can be extremely long, but once inside, it is packed with young guys enjoying a mix of French and international music.

 Gay Saunas in Paris